Applies to: Mobile Payments SDK - iOS | Payments API | Orders API

 Additionally, before taking a payment in production, you can test your application using mock readers and the Square Sandbox or download the Mobile Payments SDK sample application to see an example payment implementation.

-The PaymentParameters must also include an idempotency key.
-An idempotency key is a unique string identifier that accompanies an API operation, allowing Square to recognize potential duplicate calls.
-Using an idempotency key in each payment request ensures that a payment can only occur once, protecting against unintended outcomes like charging a customer twice for the same transaction.
-In Swift, you can use UUID().uuidString to generate a unique string value and store it as the idempotency key.
+Square payment requests contain an idempotency key, a unique string identifier that accompanies an API operation, allowing Square to recognize potential duplicate calls.
+Using an idempotency key for each payment request ensures that a payment can only occur once, protecting against unintended outcomes like charging a customer twice for the same transaction.

 Each payment must also have PromptParameters configured.
 The PromptParameters contain a PromptMode and AdditionalPaymentMethods.
 PromptParameters.mode determines whether your application uses the default Square-provided payment prompt UI or a custom payment prompt where you build your own UI.
 The default UI provided by Square is presented on top of the viewController passed to PaymentManager.startPayment and presents buyers with the payment options available from PaymentManager.availableCardInputMethods.